Broad familiarity and expertise in the multidisciplinary approach to Critical Care Medicine will be emphasized.

 University Hospital, UT Southwestern Medical Center

-Site RotationsNine months of training takes place in the intensive care units at the Dallas Veterans Affairs Medical Center, Parkland Memorial Hospital and University Hospital-St. Paul.
+Site RotationsNine months of training takes place in the intensive care units at the Dallas Veterans Affairs Medical Center, Parkland Memorial Hospital and Clements University Hospital.
 In order to meet the ACGME requirements, these rotations include four months of General Surgical ICU, one month of Medical ICU, one month of CCU and two months of Cardiovascular ICU.
 Direct faculty supervision is provided.

 The remaining three months of training are electives of advanced clinical and clinical research based upon the fellow’s interests and abilities.
 Electives are also available in the Burn ICU at Parkland Hospital, Neurology/Neurosurgical ICU at Zale Lipshy University Hospital and the pediatric ICU at Children’s Medical Center.
 Fellows may also pursue concentrated training in echocardiography during the elective months.